-Massachusetts History and Social Science Curriculum Frameworks – 2003
+Massachusetts History and Social Science Curriculum Framework (2018)

-Massachusetts Curriculum Framework for English Language Arts (ELA) and Literacy (Pre-K – 12): Incorporating the Common Core State Standards (CCSS) for ELA and Literacy in History/Social Studies, Science, and Technical Subjects – 2011
+In particular, see the Common Core State Standards for Literacy in History/Social Studies, Science, and Technical Subjects (Grades 6-12).

 Download “Primary Sources and the Common Core State Standards,” by Rich Cairn.
 Teaching with Primary Sources Journal, Vol. 5, No. 2, Fall 2012.
 Library of Congress.
 Also find exemplary lessons.